 Understanding NSCLC can help people make treatment decisions that fit their goals and lifestyle, ask their doctor the right questions, and better advocate for quality care.

 This article explains what NSCLC is.
-It will list the stages, possible causes, symptoms, and treatment options.
+It lists the stages, possible causes, symptoms, and treatment options.

 man walking in the rain with a red umbrella behind a person with a plain umbrellaShare on Pinterest